croisen/chiyo-tatsu/README.md

 ## TODOs

--   [ ] Figure out the linker errors happening with absl_log_internal
+-   [x] Figure out the linker errors happening with absl_log_internal (well I do hope that this is the end of it)
 -   [ ] How to compile for 32 bit while on an x86_64 machine in linux
 -   [ ] Finish the windows makefiles both 32 and 64 bit with or without prefixes
 -   [ ] Bring back the auto build workflow when every todo is done